LordOfTrident/brainfcxx/README.md

 ```sh
 bash compile
 ```
+If you dont want it to check for g++, you can use the `-nc` parameter.
-this will generate an executable in bin folder, run it:
+This will generate an executable in bin folder, run it:
 ```sh
 ./bin/bf
 ```